Non - place

 visual essay (library from around the world)

-'Non-places', in virtue of their nature, are places of our absence, places without direction and boundaries; by adding physical coordinates to them, we risk to lose their enchanting purity and the impossibility of being inherent with them; at the same time, they are a buildup of innumerable number of spaces generated by personal experience of their immediate visitors
+Non-places, in virtue of their nature, are places of our absence, places without direction and boundaries; by adding physical coordinates to them, we risk losing their enchanting purity and the impossibility of being inherent with them; at the same time, they are a buildup of innumerable number of spaces generated by personal experience of their immediate visitors

 When I was working with 'texts' viewed as 'voices' of people and combining this with my own texts - trains of thought, an idea entered my mind: creating a certain journey to a non-place, and the book format became an 'invitation' card.

 Audio guide - a guide to other people's non-place.

 The observer, immersed in someone else’s inner monologue, through the effect of presence gets the opportunity to better understand the relationship to reality, and to recognize the blurred boundaries of other people's personal spaces in a non-place.

 As a part of observation of internal monologues makes it possible to identify the space of translocation not just as a physical object, but as the space of interaction of internal monologue, merging into a single landscape, but at the same time being meaningful separately.